MENU

 My Aged Care

-There are a number of ways to refer a patient to My Aged Care:
+There are a number of ways to refer a client to My Aged Care:

-• GPs using Medical Director, Best Practice or Genie Practice management systems can use the new pre-populating e-referral form.
+• Doctors and general practices using Medical Director, Best Practice or Genie Practice management systems can use the new pre-populating e-referral form.

-• GPs using other systems can use the online make a referral form.
-This online tool enables health and aged care professionals to request an assessment for a patient.
+• Doctors, nurses and allied health staff using other systems can use the online make a referral form.

-• There is a new online form available that allows patients, or someone acting on their behalf, to apply for their first assessment online as an alternative to calling.
+• There is a new online form available that allows clients, or someone acting on their behalf, to apply for their first assessment online as an alternative to calling.

-You will need your patient’s consent, or that of their legal representative, to obtain or provide any information to My Aged Care.
+You will need your client's consent, or that of their legal representative, to obtain or provide any information to My Aged Care.

 Blue Mountains Hospital employ a Nurse Practitioner, specialising in the care of the older people, to work in Katoomba and Springwood hospitals and in RACFs from Springwood to Mount Victoria.